Create Controller Fault Routine

 You can find our previous article at the link below.

-Let's continue with an example on Control Logix with .
+Let’s continue with an example on Control Logix PLC with Studio 5000.

 1. The first EQU instruction checks for a specific type of fault, such as program, Input/Output In Source B, enter the value for the type of fault that you want to clear.